Martin Luther King Day in Seattle, 2023: Monday, Jan. 16, is the national holiday commemorating the Rev. Dr. Martin Luther King Jr.’s birthday.

 A week of workshops

-The Seattle Area Martin Luther King Organizing Coalition will hold a week of virtual events and workshops from Tuesday through Saturday, Jan.
-11-15.
-Topics include defending democracy in schools, transportation equity, labor solidarity, immigrant justice, the rise of the far right and much more.
-Full schedule and registration details here.
+The Seattle Area Martin Luther King Organizing Coalition will hold a week of events and workshops from Jan.
+10-14.
+Topics include oppression, the reparations movement, immigrant rights, bystander intervention strategies and community healing.

 Virtual event for youths